llubna/EDA/Project_Proposal.md

  - Sample size (as time used) 3/5 monthes why? recent three months, because it will be the most useful to use since we need a new data.

-#### Question/need:
-* What is the framing question of your analysis, or the purpose of the model/system you plan to build?
-* Who benefits from exploring this question or building this model/system?

-#### Data Description:
-* What dataset(s) do you plan to use, and how will you obtain the data?
-* What is an individual sample/unit of analysis in this project?
-What characteristics/features do you expect to work with?
-* If modeling, what will you predict as your target?

 #### Tools:
 * How do you intend to meet the tools requirement of the project?